cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 Salesforce.com initially \textit{open-sourced} it via Github, by May of 2014 it had become a top-level Apache project [@www-phoenix-wikipedia].

-Phoenix, written in Java, ''compiles [SQL queries] into a series of HBase scans, and orchestrates the running of those scans to produce regular JDBC result sets [@www-apachephoenix-org]. `` In addition, the program directs compute intense portions of the calls to the server.
-For instance, if a user queried for the top ten records across numerous regions from an HBase database consisting of a billion records, the program would first select the top ten records for each region using server-side compute resources.
-After that, the client would be tasked with selecting the overall top ten'' [@www-phoenix-salesforcedev].
+Phoenix, written in Java,

+> ``compiles [SQL queries] into a series of HBase scans, and
+> orchestrates the running of those scans to produce regular JDBC
+> result sets'' [@www-apachephoenix-org].

+> `` In addition, the program directs compute intense portions of the
+> calls to the server.
+For instance, if a user queried for the top
+> ten records across numerous regions from an HBase database
+> consisting of a billion records, the program would first select the
+> top ten records for each region using server-side compute resources.
+> After that, the client would be tasked with selecting the overall
+> top ten'' [@www-phoenix-salesforcedev].

 Despite adding an abstraction layer, Phoenix can actually speed up queries because it optimizes the query during the translation process [@www-phoenix-cloudera].
+For example,

-For example, ``Phoenix beats Hive for a simple query spanning 10M-100M rows'' [@www-phoenix-infoq].
+> ``Phoenix beats Hive for a simple query spanning 10M-100M rows'' [@www-phoenix-infoq].

 Finally, another program can enhance HBase's accessibility for those inclined towards graphical interfaces.
 SQuirell only requires the